-- The Child Protection and Safeguarding Policy. - The Child-on-child Abuse procedures. - The Trust Staff Code of Conduct. - Part one of 'Keeping children safe in education' (KCSIE) (or Annex A, if appropriate). - The Behaviour Policy. - The Children Missing Education Policy, including the safeguarding response to children who go missing from education. - Appropriate child protection and safeguarding training, including online safety training. - Information about the role and identity of the DSL and deputy DSLs. - Information about the role of the Executive Lead for Safeguarding. - 39.3 All staff members will also receive regular safeguarding and child protection updates as required, but at least annually.
-Training will cover, at a minimum: - The issues surrounding sexual violence and sexual harassment. - Contextual safeguarding. - How to keep LAC and PLAC safe. - CCE and the need to refer cases to the National Referral Mechanism. - Updated online safety training.
+- The Child Protection and Safeguarding Policy. - The Child-on-child Abuse procedures. - The Trust Staff Code of Conduct. - Part one of 'Keeping children safe in education' (KCSIE) (or Annex A, if appropriate). - The Behaviour Policy. - The Children Missing Education Policy, including the safeguarding response to children who go missing from education. - Appropriate child protection and safeguarding training, including online safety training. - Information about the role and identity of the DSL and deputy DSLs. - Information about the role of the Executive Lead for Safeguarding.

+39.3 All staff members will also receive regular safeguarding and child protection updates as required, but at least annually.
+Training will cover, at a minimum:

+- The issues surrounding sexual violence and sexual harassment. - Contextual safeguarding. - How to keep LAC and PLAC safe. - CCE and the need to refer cases to the National Referral Mechanism. - Appropriate child protection and safeguarding training, including online safety training, which, amongst other things, includes an understanding of expectations, applicable roles and responsibilities in relation to filtering and monitoring.